Top 10 Least Competitive Specialties in Medicine

 4 | Psychiatry

-If you’re having trouble deciding what specialty you want to pursue, you’re not alone.
-Our So You Want to Be playlist takes a deep dive into the pros, cons, and training steps for every medical specialty to help you determine what’s right for you.
+If you’re having trouble deciding what specialty you want to pursue, our So You Want to Be playlist takes a deep dive into the pros, cons, and training steps for every medical specialty.

 3 | Emergency Medicine